Custom sheet sizes in SwiftUI

 }

 This is easy to use and works very well.
-The view will get a drag handle that the user can pull to move a sheet between its available sizes.
+The view gets a drag handle that move the sheet between its available sizes.
 The animation is very smooth and the feature satisfying to use.

-Note that these detents don’t apply to iPad, where the sheet will still be presented as a centered window.
+Note that this don’t apply to iPad, where the sheet is still presented as a centered window.

 Hiding the drag handle